Narashino-no-sato Gyokusui · Oku-Atagawa, Shizuoka

 For those who want not to look at the garden but to inhabit it.
 From a window facing the grounds, the light shifts across the bamboo through the morning and afternoon in ways that repay attention.
 This room suits a particular kind of traveller: one who has deliberately left the itinerary empty.
 Reading, sitting, watching the way a garden behaves in different weather — these are things the room accommodates rather than interrupts.

-For those working with a tighter budget, comparing room types and examining plans without meals is a reasonable approach.
-That said, Gyokusui is an inn whose identity is assembled from three things together — the water, the food, the garden.
-On a first visit, a plan with both dinner and breakfast will give a more accurate picture of what this place actually is than any other combination.
+Book with Trip.com → For those working with a tighter budget: comparing plans without meals is reasonable.
+That said, Gyokusui's identity is assembled from three things together — the water, the food, the garden.
+On a first visit, a plan with both dinner and breakfast gives a more accurate picture of what this place actually is.

 The garden at Gyokusui covers roughly 10,000 square metres.
 To describe this as an amenity would be to miss the point entirely.
 A garden of this scale in a ryokan context is not meant to be admired from a distance.
 It is meant to be occupied — walked through slowly, returned to at different hours, sat beside while something other than thought takes over.